 A PUF-family $\mathcal{P}$ is a pair of (not necessarily efficient) algorithms Sample and Eval.
 Algorithm Sample abstracts the PUF fabrication process and works as follows.
 Given the security parameter in input, it outputs a PUF-index id from the PUF-family satisfying the security property (that we define soon) according to the security parameter.
 Algorithm Eval abstracts the PUF-evaluation process.
-On input a challenge s, it evaluates the PUF on s and outputs the response a.
-A PUF-family is parametrized by two parameters: the bound on the noisy of the answers $d{\text{noise}}$ , and the size of the range rg.
-A PUF is assumed to satisfy the bounded noise condition, that is, when running $\text{Eval}(1^n, \text{id}, s)$ twice, the Hamming distance of any two responses $a_1, a_2$ is smaller than $d{\text{noise}}(n)$ .
-Without loss of generality, we assume that the challenge space of a PUF is a full set of strings of a certain length.
+On input a challenge s, it evaluates the PUF on s and outputs the response $\sigma$ .
+A PUFfamily is parametrized by two parameters: the bound on the noisy of the answers $d{noise}$ , and the size of the range rg.
+A PUF is assumed to satisfy the bounded noise condition, that is, when running $Eval(1^n, id, s)$ twice, the Hamming distance of any two responses $\sigma_1, \sigma_2$ is smaller than $d{noise}(n)$ .
+We assume that the challenge space of a PUF is the set of strings of a certain length.